bloomberg/container-timing/README.md

 ## Introduction

 The Container Timing API enables monitoring when annotated sections of the DOM are displayed on screen and have finished their initial paint.
-A developer will have the ability to mark subsections of the DOM with the `containertiming` attribute (similar to element-timing) and receive performance entries when that section has been painted for the first time.
+A developer will have the ability to mark subsections of the DOM with the `containertiming` attribute (similar to `elementtiming` for the [Element Timing API](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceElementTiming)) and receive performance entries when that section has been painted for the first time.
 This API will allow developers to measure the timing of various components in their pages.

-Unlike with element timing it is not possible for the renderer to know when a section of the DOM has finished painting (there could be future changes, asynchronous requests for new images, slow loading buttons etc), so this API will offer candidates in the form of new Performance Entries when there has been an update, the developer can choose to take the most recent entry or stop recording when there has been user interaction.
+Unlike with Element Timing it is not possible for the renderer to know when a section of the DOM has finished painting (there could be future changes, asynchronous requests for new images, slow loading buttons etc), so this API will offer candidates in the form of new Performance Entries when there has been an update, the developer can choose to take the most recent entry or stop recording when there has been user interaction.

 ## Motivation:

 As developers increasingly organise their applications into components there's becoming a demand to measure performance on sub sections of an application or a web page.
 For instance, [a developer wants to know](https://groups.google.com/g/web-vitals-feedback/c/TaQm0qq_kjs/m/z1AGXE0MBQAJ?utm_medium=email&utm_source=footer) when a subsection of the DOM has been painted, like a table or a widget so they can mark the paint time and submit it to their analytics.

 Current Web API's don't help with this.
 Element Timing will be [limited](https://w3c.github.io/paint-timing/#timing-eligible) due to what it can mark so it can't be used for whole sections.
-The polyfill referenced below does attempt to provide a userland solution by adding element timing to all elements within a container and using the data from those performance entries know when painting has finished, this does have several drawbacks though:
+The polyfill referenced below does attempt to provide a userland solution by adding Element Timing to all elements within a container and using the data from those performance entries know when painting has finished, this does have several drawbacks though:

-- Marking elements with the "elementtiming"attribute needs to happen as early as possible before painting happens, this will require server side changes or blocking rendering until all elements are marked (degrading performance)
+- Marking elements with the `elementtiming` attribute needs to happen as early as possible before painting happens, this will require server side changes or blocking rendering until all elements are marked (degrading performance)
-- A MutationObserver will need to be utilised to catch new elements (with elementtiming being set) being injected into the DOM
+- A [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) needs to be utilised to catch new elements being injected into the DOM (with `elementtiming` being set)
 - The polyfill will need to run and perform set up in the head of the page increasing the time to first paint.
 - Tracking of rectangles will need to be performed in userspace rather then the browsers built in 2D engine making it much less efficient